j0xh/j0xh/j0xh.md

-If you believe one of my tools or repos raises security concerns or could be misused, please contact me at **j0xhsec@proton.me** for immediate resolution or disclosure.
+If you believe one of my tools or repos raises security concerns or could be misused, please contact me at **xorsecret@proton.me** for immediate resolution or disclosure.